 You should have received your Barracuda Vx license token via email or from the website when you downloaded the Barracuda SSL VPN Vx package.
 If not, you can request an evaluation on the Barracuda website at https://www.barracuda.com/purchase/evaluation or purchase one from https://www.barracuda.com/purchase/index.
 The license token looks similar to the following: 01234-56789-ACEFG.

 - In your hypervisor client, start the virtual appliance and allow it to boot up.

-- From the console, log in as admin with the password admin.
+From the console, log in with the following credentials:

 - In the System Configuration window, use the down arrow key and select TCP/IP Configuration.
 Configure the following: